2tku/carsmgr/README.md

 $ npm install nodemon --save-dev

+/* -- not used
     You can run
     $ npm run dev
     to trigger nodemon server.js.
+*/

 3. Install mongodb: